djalbat/the-occam-user-manual/understanding-grammars.md

 It is not unreasonable to ask why this look-ahead state is not the default state of the parser, given its obvious utility.
 Ths answer is that it slows the parser down considerably.
 On one hand in its normal state the parser will parse a sequence of tokens in time roughly linearly proportional to the sequence's length.
-On the other hand in its look-ahead state, although no detailed profiling has ever been done, it seems most likely that the time is likely to be if not expoenentially then at least polynomially propertional.
+On the other hand in its look-ahead state, although no detailed profiling has ever been done, it seems most likely that the time is likely to be if not expoenentially then at least polynomially proportional.
-Thus although a look-ahead state was a necessity when designing the parser, it is used throughout all of Occam's grammars with considerable care.
+Thus although a look-ahead state was a necessity when designing the parser, it is used throughout all of Occam's grammars with considerable caution.

 We bring this section to a close with mention of custom grammars.
 These are the subject of the next chapter but because they augment the Florence grammar, it makes sense to at least mention the default custom grammar here.